mitre/smart-on-fhir-demo/README.md

 ### 3. Confirm your local server is running by visiting <http://localhost:8000/index.html>

-### 4. Go to <https://launch.smarthealthit.org>, enter `http://localhost:8000/launch.html` for in the “App’s Launch URL” field, and click “Launch”.
+### 4. Go to <https://launch.smarthealthit.org> and launch an app with URL `http://localhost:8000/launch.html`

+Alternatively you can use the live demo as the app's launch URL: `https://shaumik-ashraf.github.com/smart-on-fhir-demo/launch.html`

-The website will then walk you through a provider-side stand-alone EHR SMART app launch, where you will select a fictional patient, and find the patients data loaded into your application.
+The website will then walk you through a provider-side standalone EHR SMART app launch, where you will select a fictional patient and load her data into your application.